“What does your company do?”

 Clear (specific): “Compliance software for fintech startups navigating their first audit”

-Specificity feels exclusive, but it actually attracts the right buyers more effectively.
-When you say “for everyone,” buyers read “for no one specific, therefore probably not optimized for me.”
+Specificity feels exclusive.
+In practice, it attracts the right buyers more effectively.
+When you say “for everyone,” buyers read “for nobody specific, therefore probably not optimized for me.”

 If visitors need to read three paragraphs to understand what you do, they won’t.